In this article, you learn what is Cochran boiler? And its parts, working principles, applications, advantages, and disadvantages of Cochran boiler.

 3. Safety Valve

-The safety valve is an instrument attached to the steam boiler for preventing explosions due to excessive internal pressure of steam.
-Thus, a safety valve ensures safety to a boiler from being damaged due to excessive steam pressure.
+The safety valve is an instrument attached to the steam boiler to prevent explosions due to the excessive internal pressure of steam.
+Thus, a safety valve ensures the safety of a boiler from being damaged due to excessive steam pressure.

 4. Stop Valve